Hubs-Foundation/hubs-docs/docs/hubs-faq.md

 We keep track of bugs and feature requests in GitHub.
 If there is a feature you would like, see if someone has already mentioned it in our [list of bugs/feature requests](https://github.com/mozilla/hubs/issues).
 If you find someone else has already asked for the feature, let us know in a comment that you would like it too.
 If it's not already mentioned, feel free to submit a "feature request."
 Note, please include as much detail as possible to feature requests to let us know how you see this feature benefiting your use case.

-## Where can I find Hubs Priacy Policy?
+## Where can I find the Mozilla Hubs Privacy Policy?

 https://www.mozilla.org/en-US/privacy/hubs/